 - A page that lists the skills, proficiency scales, queues, and capacity profiles of all agents in your organization

-- Search functionality to find agents with specific skills or other attributes
+- Search and filter functionality to find agents with specific skills or other attributes

 - The ability to update the attributes of multiple agents at once

 - One place to manage skills, proficiencies, queues, and capacity profiles of users